drkostas/Youtube-FirstCommentBot/README.md

 ```

-This project requires a MySQL database and a YouTube Api key.
+This project requires a MySQL database and a YouTube API key.
 Optionally, you can also set up a Dropbox
-Api key which is very useful for when you use Heroku to deploy the bot.
+API key which is very useful when you use Heroku to deploy the bot.

 References: